Meena Kumari

 Meena Kumari (born Mahjabeen Bano; 1 August 1933 – 31 March 1972) was an Indian actress and poet, who worked in Hindi films.
-Known as "The Tragedy Queen", she is regarded among the finest and greatest actresses in the history of Indian cinema.
-In a career spanning 33 years, from child actress to adult, Kumari starred in over 90 films.
+Widely regarded as the "Tragedy Queen of Bollywood", she is considered one of the greatest actresses in the history of Indian cinema.
+In a career spanning 33 years, from child actress to adult, Kumari is a recipient of several accolades, including four Filmfare awards and has starred in over 90 films.

 Kumari won four Filmfare Awards in the Best Actress category.
 She was the recipient of the inaugural Filmfare Best Actress Award for Baiju Bawra in 1954 and had a consecutive win in the second Filmfare Awards (1955) for Parineeta.
 Kumari made history at the 10th Filmfare Awards (1963) by receiving all three of the Best Actress nominations, and won for her performance in Sahib Bibi Aur Ghulam.
 In the 13th Filmfare Awards (1966), she won her last Best Actress award for Kaajal.
 Critics have noted that her character in Sahib Bibi Aur Ghulam is similar to her life.
 She also went onto appear in other successful films such as - Do Bigha Zamin (1953), Dil Apna Aur Preet Parai (1960), Aarti (1962), Main Chup Rahungi (1962), Dil Ek Mandir (1963), Phool Aur Patthar (1966) and Mere Apne (1971).

-By late 1960s, Kumari got addicted to alcohol, the effect of which was visible in her subsequent films.
+By late 1960s, Kumari became addicted to alcohol, the effect of which was visible in her subsequent films.
 Kumari was also a poet and a playback singer.
 She sang in some of her early films as a child artist and to her poems which came out in an album, I Write, I Recite (1971).
 She also designed the costumes in Pakeezah.
 On 31 March 1972, Kumari died at the age of 38, from cirrhosis of the liver, which has been associated with her alcoholism.